crosshare-org/crosshare/DEPLOY.md

 ```

 _n.b._ if you're developing on your own Firebase project, you'll need to create Storage before you upload the wordlist: Build > Storage > Get Started > Start in production mode > Save.
 You don't need to create anything in there, it just needs to be set up before you can upload the wordlist otherwise you'll get a "bucket does not exist" error.

+Then you'll need to set read permission on your storage by going to Rules > Edit rules and changing `allow read, write: if false;` to `allow read: if true;`.